johnie/docker-wordpress/README.md

 * Clone the project repository.
 * Go the repository folder and enter the command `docker-compose up -d`.
 * The website source can be found in the folder `www/`.
-* The website will be accessible throught the URL `http://wordpress.dev` or the specified url in the file `servername.env`.
+* The website will be accessible throught the URL `http://wordpress.test` or the specified url in the file `servername.env`.
 (Don't forget to update your `/etc/hosts`-file)
 * The website database (MariaDB) will be accessible through the linked images network / the `MARIADB_PORT_3306_TCP_ADDR` variable.
 * Enter the command `docker-compose down` in the repository folder when you want to stop the virtual server.

-## Credentials

 ## Credentials